oicr-gsi/bamToFastq/README.md

  the default naming scheme is to use the RG IDs.
 If an alternate naming pattern was provided then files will be renamed

  ```
- inline python code available in the WDL file
+ inline python code to rename files available in the WDL file

  ```
  ## Support